Privacy in Azure

 - For data at rest, all data written to the Azure storage platform is encrypted through 256-bit AES encryption and is FIPS 140-2 compliant.
 Proper key management is essential.
 By default, Microsoft-managed keys protect your data, and Azure Key Vault helps ensure that encryption keys are properly secured.
 Azure key management also includes server-side encryption that uses service-managed keys, customer-managed keys in Azure Key Vault, or customer-managed keys on customer-controlled hardware.
 With client-side encryption, you can manage and store keys on-premises or in another secure location.

-- For data in transit—data moving between user devices and Microsoft datacentres or within and between the datacentres themselves—Microsoft adheres to IEEE 802.1AE MAC Security Standards, and uses and enables your use of industry-standard encrypted transport protocols, such as Transport Layer Security (TLS) and Internet Protocol Security (IPsec).
+- For data in transit—data moving between user devices and Microsoft datacenters or within and between the datacenters themselves—Microsoft adheres to IEEE 802.1AE MAC Security Standards, and uses and enables your use of industry-standard encrypted transport protocols, such as Transport Layer Security (TLS) and Internet Protocol Security (IPsec).

 Microsoft defends your data